missrutu22/icp-6-group-8-project-2/README.md

 <h1>TITLE :- </h1>
 <h3>
 SOUNDHOUND is a music website that is designed perfectly for people of all age groups.
 It is a very simple and easy to use website.
+SOUNDHOUND is made for people who love listening songs.
+Sometimes people may also like to rely on podcasts for inspirational or educational knowledge.
+At such times, our website is the perfect thing to depend upon.
 </h3></br></br>
 <h1>INTRODUCTION :-</h1>
 <h3>
-One can explore features like music and podcast in the website.
+One can explore features like music and podcasts in the website.
 Also there is a huge variety of songs and podcasts available.
 Users can also save and like their favourite songs and podcasts and can add them in the library.
+The website also reads your choices and then recommends songs and podcasts accordingly.
+This makes it a lot easier for the users to save time too.
 </h3></br></br>
 <h1>FEATURES :-</h1>
 <h3>